 While President Clinton undoubtedly thinks of himself as a peacemaker, Jerry Falwell, a seasoned "Christian Zionist," sows seeds of hatred between Jews and those Christian and Muslim Arabs who are victimized by the illegal seizure of land and oppressive tactics of the Israeli government and its "settlers" in Jerusalem, Gaza and the West Bank.
 Clinton tends, as do other Christian Zionists, to place Israel on center stage for all of history, past, present and future.

 Since the Jewish state looms so large in this vision of history, a Christian Zionist easily reduces all of the Middle East, birthplace of civilization as well as of Christianity, Islam and Judaism, to one phrase—"Israel and its neighbors."
 As glowingly described in Ma'ariv, Israel's mass-circulation daily newspaper, "the Clinton court" is filled with American Jews who work proudly for Israeli interests (see "Other Voices" in the Nov.-Dec.
-1994 Washington Report).
+1994 Washington Report on Middle East Affairs,).
 Some write speeches for Clinton, and in one such speech Clinton recently referred to the Middle East as "Israel and her Arab enemies."
 One can imagine what would happen if a Clinton speechwriter mistakenly reversed the formula and described the Middle East as "the Arabs and their Jewish enemies."

 Speaking in the Knesset, Clinton told the Israeli legislators about the Christian clergyman who, upon realizing that young Bill might someday become president, warned him that after he became president, "If you ever let Israel down, God will never forgive you."
 One can imagine the ridicule the U.S. president would evoke if, on a visit to Paris or London, he declared that God would not forgive him if he "let France down," or "let England down."
 Yet not a word of criticism was written in the U.S. press at the implication by a U.S. president that he could let down, with impunity, all of the nations of the world—save one.